equanimityname/equanimityname.github.io/_posts/2019-01-02-secondpost.md

 tags: [spiritual, laymans]

 main_blockquote: "Thousands of candles can be lighted from a single candle, and the life of the candle will not be shortened.
 Happiness never decreases by being shared."

+review_overview: ["This book is very good because it was created by the dalai lama and no one is better and its a bestseller many times over with platinum records","aThis book is very good because it was created by the dalai lama and no one is better and its a bestseller many times over with platinum records","aThis book is very good because it was created by the dalai lama and no one is better and its a bestseller many times over with platinum records","aThis book is very good because it was created by the dalai lama and no one is better and its a bestseller many times over with platinum records","aThis book is very good because it was created by the dalai lama and no one is better and its a bestseller many times over with platinum records","aThis book is very good because it was created by the dalai lama and no one is better and its a bestseller many times over with platinum records","aThis book is very good because it was created by the dalai lama and no one is better and its a bestseller many times over with platinum records"]

+skill_level_score: 25
+approach_score: 30
+writing_score: 20
+vocabulary_score: 15
+outlook_score: 75
+affiliation_score: 50

+skill_level: ""
+approach: ""
+writing: ""
+vocabulary: ""
+outlook: ""
+affiliation: ""

+techniques: ""

+quotes: ["test quote 0 hehe","test quote 1"]

+conclusion: ""
 ---
 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.